Siuumanth/CodeBay/build-server/notes/1-notes.md

       "Principal": "*",
       "Action": "s3:GetObject",
       "Resource": "arn:aws:s3:::s3name/*"
-    },
-    {
-      "Sid": "AllowWebAccess",
-      "Effect": "Allow",
-      "Principal": "*",
-      "Action": "s3:GetObject",
-      "Resource": "arn:aws:s3:::s3name/*"
     }
   ]
 }
 ```

-> Replace `s3name` with your actual bucket name.
-This allows public read access to all objects, making the uploaded site accessible via the web.

-#### Step 5: **Create an IAM User**
+### 👤 Step 3: Create an IAM User with S3 Access

-- Go to IAM Management Console.
+- Go to IAM → Users → Create New User

-- Create a new user for programmatic access.
+- Choose "Programmatic Access"

-- Attach the managed policy: `AmazonS3FullAccess`.
+- Attach the `AmazonS3FullAccess` policy (or use a tighter scoped custom policy)

-- Save the Access Key ID and Secret Access Key.
+- Save the access key and secret — you'll use these in `script.js`

-> This IAM user will be used in `script.js` to programmatically upload files to S3.
+> 📌 Consider using environment variables or AWS Secrets Manager to manage keys securely.

+---

+## ✅ Summary

+- CodeBay runs a **short-lived ECS container** per deployment.

+- Each container builds the user’s repo and uploads static files to an **S3 bucket**.

+- This approach provides strong isolation, reproducibility, and cloud-native scalability.

+- You can extend this setup to support preview URLs, custom domains, or backend deployments using ECS (heavier setup).

+Let me know if you want to scale this further or handle multi-stage builds or backend APIs.